 If you have groupware, you can change the contents e.g. calendar, notes, etc. of the folder in the Folder contents: drop down box.

 If you share the folder with other users, you can Share unread state with all users which will show the same unread state for all users.

 For example, a ticket system that all emails must be read and multiple users are responsible for reading unread tickets.

 The Use custom icons option lets you choose icons that are different from the default ones in the folder list.

-With Show columns you can set the visible columns in the header pane to Default, Sender or Receiver.
+With Show column drop down you can set the visible columns in the header pane to Default, Sender, or Receiver.
 This is useful if you use a folder to save your own sent messages.

 In the Message List section you can select and configure an Aggregation and Theme for this folder different from the default configured in KMails settings.
 For more details see the Message List tab in the Appearance page.

 If you have an account that does not receive much mail and you don't want KMail to query the server as often, you can uncheck Use options from parent folder or account to set a higher interval in Automatically synchronize after: spin box.

 In Retrieval Options you can change Always retrieve full messages option to Retrieve message bodies on demand if you have a slow connection.
 You can set how long the message will remain locally in the following spin box.

 On this tab you can define folder-specific templates for your custom folders.
 For more details see the Standard Templates tab in the Composer page